 How I promoted my blog posts:

-The last tip that I would like to cover is the importance of keeping up-to date with all of the changes in digital marketing.
+The last tip that I would like to cover is the importance of keeping up-to-date with all digital marketing changes.

 I have seen so many changes over the past fifteen years it could make a person’s head spin.